-Use of the large format camera.
+Use of the 4X5 large format traditional film camera for architectural and landscape photography.
 Introduction to the zone system of exposure control and fine printing.
-Black and white shooting done on location. (\$700-\$900)

-Prerequisite: PHOT 101 with grade of "C" or better or permission of department head.
+Black and white film shooting done on location.
+Printing in the darkroom. (\$300) (camera supplied by Department) Prerequisite: PHOT 101 with grade of "C" or better or permission of department head.